 Remember in the future that if your medical condition isn’t critical, you do have options when it comes to seeking treatment.

-If a hospital stay is unavoidable though, remember that you do have options—such as these—with helping to pay off medical debt.
+If a hospital stay is unavoidable though, remember that you do have options — such as these organizations that help pay medical bills — with helping to pay off medical debt.

 Lance Cothern is a freelance writer and founder of the personal finance blog Money Manifesto.